 To apply, you simply create a video (no longer than 3 minutes) telling me who you are, what your teaching dream is, and why you want to be part of the 40 Hour Teacher Workweek Club.
 This does not have to be super formal or professional—just be yourself, and keep it short.

-Then, fill out the form here and include a link to your video (the link to the form is provided here when the scholarship submission window is open.)
+Then, fill out the form and include a link to your video.
 I’m looking for real “action takers” to award these scholarships to.
 The sooner you get your video completed, the better!
 I’m also looking for a resourceful teacher who takes initiative in solving new challenges, so if you’ve never recorded a video and uploaded it somewhere before, you’ll need to figure out how.

-The official application period was May 1-15.
-My team and I will then review the videos, and you will be contacted by May 31st if you have been awarded a scholarship.
-The club opens to new members twice a year, so scholarship winners will be added to the July 2017 cohort.
+The official application period is November 1-15.
+My team and I will then review the videos, and you will be contacted by Dec.
+1st if you have been awarded a scholarship.
+The club opens to new members twice a year, so scholarship winners will be added to the January 2018 cohort.
 Click here to learn more and apply.

 BONUS OPTIONS: Use a purchase order for individual memberships OR for school licensing!